Anjali Andrea Alban

 The art of fiction is crafted in the revision.

-Email anjalialban@gmail.com for information about Anjali's editing and mentoring fees, and the streamlined process she uses to enhance your creativity and self-editing mastery.
-Ask for a FREE copy of Anjali's RE-Vision Guide.
+Email andreaalban@me.com for information about Angie's editing and mentoring fees, and the streamlined process she uses to enhance your creativity and self-editing mastery.
+Ask for a FREE copy of Angie's

 Praise and Reflections about